 Businesses and individuals around Australia met much of the Ability Trek team's daily needs by donating food, accommodation, vehicle supplies and money.

-Jacob spoke to schools, community groups and local media throughout the Trek, bringing to thousands of people his message that having a disability does not mean not having potential.
+Baldwin spoke to schools, community groups and local media throughout the Trek.
+He reached thousands with his message that having a disability did not equate with a lack of potential.

 Advocate for people with disabilities

-After the Trek, Jacob was recognised with an Australian Achiever's Award and participated in the Olympic Torch Relay in the lead-up to the Sydney Olympics in 2000.
+After the Ability Trek, Baldwin was recognised with an Australian Achiever's Award.
+He participated in the Olympic Torch Relay in the lead-up to the Sydney Olympics in 2000.

 He was particularly interested in travel and transport.
-Jacob provided information for people with disabilities about possible holiday destinations, and was accredited to train taxi drivers to work with mobility impaired people.
+Baldwin provided information for people with disabilities about possible holiday destinations. he was accredited to train taxi drivers to work with people who had limited mobility.

-In 2006 Jacob joined the team behind the Taxi of Tomorrow project, which developed a design for a taxi proposed for New York City that enabled equal access between wheelchair-bound and able-bodied passengers and facilitated shared rides for passengers heading in the same direction.
+In 2006, Baldwin joined the Taxi of Tomorrow team.
+They designed a New York City taxi that enabled equal access between wheelchair-bound and able-bodied passengers and facilitated shared rides for passengers heading in the same direction.

-Jacob was an early proponent of the ideas that underlie the National Disability Insurance Scheme — that people with disabilities should be able to choose the form of care that best suits them and supports their abilities.
+Baldwin was an early proponent of the ideas that underlie the National Disability Insurance Scheme — that people with disabilities should be able to choose the form of care that best suited them and supported their abilities.

-At the second reading of the National Disability Insurance Scheme Bill 2012 in the federal parliament on 14 February 2013, Jacob's then local member of parliament and long-time friend Janelle Saffin paid tribute to Jacob's contribution, now in the permanent Hansard record:
+At the second reading of the National Disability Insurance Scheme Bill 2012 in Australian Parliament on 14 February 2013, Baldwin's local member of parliament and long-time friend Janelle Saffin paid tribute to his contribution.
+The Hansard record reads:

-Before Jacob's death from cancer in 2010, Saffin had reassured him that the Scheme had gained the support at the highest levels of government and was almost certainly going ahead.
+Before Baldwin's death from cancer in 2010, Saffin had reassured him that the scheme had gained the support at the highest levels of government and was almost certainly going ahead.